Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 - Changed the way the bot displays the weather changes so that it's customizeable by bot owners
 - Changed the code for alchemy so that it is now possible to craft weapons directly
 - Changed the code for the auction house so that is is now possible to bid on weapons directly
+- Changed the dragonballs so that Shenron's Wish has to be activated with a command: !dragonballs summon

 Fixes:
 - Fixed a bug with Stoneskin in the enhancement shop